Hand-picked lesson resources to help you to make the most of the learning opportunities this festive season

 Find out what pupils remember about the story of the Nativity by getting them to retell it in their own words using this illustrated booklet as a guide.
 Why not support them as they write keywords with this themed word mat*?

 Older learners can explore the Christian view of the Christmas story by reading and comparing the gospels of Luke and Matthew in this thoughtful activity.
 For a more creative approach, this unique lesson, which includes a video link to a modern-day retelling, looks at the story from Joseph’s perspective.

 KS1 lesson ideas

 Find out more about Christmas traditions in other parts of the world using this fact-filled Advent calendar.
-Or, bring thoughts of Santa’s visit much closer to home with this simple mapping task, in which pupils must draw the route from their house to school.

 This interactive presentation* gets children moving about the classroom in the search of Pam the Postie’s lost letter and is an ideal starting point for letter writing.
 For those students who work quickly, hand out this comprehensive workbook to keep them productive in-between activities.

 Inspire creative writing on a festive theme with these engaging picture prompts*.
 If you’re looking for something poetry-based, then this writing activity based on Wes Magee’s A Thinking Christmas gets learners reflecting about those less fortunate than themselves.